 Skip to main content Skip to navigation

-Philosophy, Politics and Economics BA/BSc (UCAS L0V0)
+Philosophy, Politics and Economics (PPE) BA/BSc (UCAS L0V0)

-Explore our Philosophy, Politics and Economics degree at Warwick
+Find out more about our Philosophy, Politics and Economics degree at Warwick

 Some of the most pressing problems of today such as climate change, the refugee crisis, poverty, and international justice are best understood by taking up different perspectives.
 PPE at Warwick offers exciting opportunities for excellent students to explore these important issues, drawing on insights from philosophy, politics and economics.